 Energy supply is a precondition for economic competitiveness and welfare; it is needed for manufacturing, providing services, functioning of residential and industrial areas.
 The Baltic Sea offers a wealth of resources that can be sustainably utilised to harvest energy while ensuring that energy interests can coexist with other spheres of activity.
 Energy is therefore also one of the main drivers of marine spatial planning (MSP).
-In the Baltic Sea Region, as a new and emerging sea use, offshore wind energy is probably one of the main driving forces behind the interests of energy sector.
+In the Baltic Sea Region (BSR), as a new and emerging sea use, offshore wind energy is probably one of the main driving forces behind the interests of energy sector.
 National MSP developments are often driven by growing interests in offshore energy development, which might be supported by national renewable energy (RES) targets and regulative systems as well as energy and climate targets set out by the EU.
-At the same time MSP can also serve as a tool to prepare ground and accelerate offshore energy development as well as provide integration with terrestrial spatial planning through grid connections, planning of services, etc. Closer coordination of development plans in the energy sector with those of other sectors - environment, fishing, maritime transportation and also defence, would benefit all involved stakeholders as it would allow timely exchange of information and analysis that would help avoiding conflicts between interests of these sectors.
+At the same time MSP can also serve as a tool to prepare ground and accelerate offshore energy development as well as provide integration with terrestrial spatial planning through grid connections, planning of services, and availability of infrastructure among other things.

+Closer coordination of development plans in the energy sector with those of other sectors - environment, fishing, maritime transportation and also defence, would benefit all involved stakeholders as it would provide a platform for timely exchange of information and analysis that would help avoiding conflicts between interests of these sectors in the future.
+A more coordinated approach to MSP would also allow avoiding or minimising costs pertaining to solving situations when sectors are facing conflicting interests when planning or implementing actual activities in the marine space.